msigley/Shopp-Advanced-Validation/README.md

 ### Features
 Dropdown autocomplete address list based on user's current location, autofills remaining fields once an address is selected.

+### Quirks
+Lookup chokes if you add in apartment numbers since these are not supported by Google.
+Also, would be good to ensure that there is no effect if the parent Google lib cannot load due to firewall (e.g., China).

 ### How to use the Google places autocomplete on your Shopp

 Already enabled.
 You can include ```&placeholder=Enter your address``` in your checkout.php template for the billing-address and/or shipping-address fields for additional user prompting.